boroda74/TagTools/Docs/ADDITIONAL-TAGGING-AND-REPORTING-TOOLS.md

 *Notes:*

-- You need to import any new presets to ASR command using "Import new" or "Import all" buttons (including presets unpacked to "Plugins<br/>ASR Presets" folder from "official" plugin's .zip).
+- You can install/update predefined ASR presets by clicking "Install All"/"Install New" buttons.
-- You cannot *edit* "official" presets, but you can *copy them* and *edit the copy* and/or *delete* them.
+- You cannot *edit* predefined presets, but you can *copy them* and *edit the copy* and/or *delete* them.

 "Advanced Search & Replace" command adds new virtual tag function: